terrencec51229/HackMDREADME/README.md

 ![Transit VPC](https://i.imgur.com/Q4nW6ji.png)

-> Because it is a concept so that it could be fulfilled by the 3^rd^ party solutions.
+>  :mag: Because it is a concept so that it could be fulfilled by the 3^rd^ party solutions.
 Essentially, you could adopt any of the on-premises solutions that you have been familiar with if they are able to launch on AWS.
 Visit [Transit VPC Solutions in AWS Marketplace](https://aws.amazon.com/marketplace/solutions/infrastructure-software/transit-VPC) for more details.

 ### <span class="fontColorH3">Transit Gateway</span>